Human Genetic Improvement

 A 10-page essay on human genetic improvement:

-Proposal for Human Progeny Testing.
-Paul VanRaden.
+Proposal for Human Progeny Testing, by Paul VanRaden.
 1985

 A poem about mixed race marriages: